Yes, America's Anchorman is away and this is your undocumented anchorman sitting in no supporting paperwork whatsoever.

 What's on your mind today?

-Hi, Mark, truly an honor to talk with you.
+Truly an honor to talk with you.

 Why are they still sought after?

-Uh he's a very pleasant and agreeable chap, but he's been completely wrong on all of this.
+He's a very pleasant and agreeable chap, but he's been completely wrong on all of this.

 He's not unusual.

-These people have been these people have been wrong.
+These people have been, these people have been wrong.

-He welcomed the Arab Spring, uh, which has left us with the complete implosion of Syria and Libya and has loosed millions of refugees upon the world and uh put a military dictator, led to the Muslim Brotherhood taking over in uh in in Egypt, he was wrong on that.
+He welcomed the Arab Spring, which has left us with the complete implosion of Syria and Libya and has loosed millions of refugees upon the world and put a military dictator, led to the Muslim Brotherhood taking over in Egypt.

-I think it's if you take these magazines and think tanks and the donors, it's a little circular world where people fund them to say things they want to read and they read it back in the magazine and they think that means the message is getting out, so they fund them again, and then they read it again and they think the message is getting out, so then they give them more money.
+I think it's if you take these magazines and think tanks and the donors, it's a little circular world where people fund them to say things they want to read and they read it back in the magazine and they think that means the message is getting out, so they fund them again and then they read it again and they think the message is getting out, so then they give them more money.

 It's a completely circular world.

-You shouldn't be thinking like that you ought to step back.
+You ought to step back.

-You ought to say, well where how did I come to misread I claim to represent this party this philosophy to the nation and I've been doing it for decades.
+I claim to represent this party, this philosophy, to the nation, and I've been doing it for decades.

 Thanks for your call, Samantha.